 - Eat seasonal, warm, cooked foods.
 Avoid raw salads and sandwiches.

-- Stay away from mucus-producing foods such as dairy, deep fried or spicy food, wheat, refined breads/pastas/rice, fried food and alcohol.
+- Stay away from mucus-producing foods such as dairy, deep-fried or spicy food, wheat, refined bread/pasta/rice, fried food, and alcohol.

-- Avoid oranges (or acidic foods) when you have cough, otherwise your cough will worsen.
+- Avoid acidic foods when you have a cough, otherwise, your cough will worsen.

 What can I do to fight off early signs of a cold?

-What are the at-home remedies TCM recommends for coughs and colds?
+What are the best at-home Chinese remedies for coughs and colds?